SumanthRH/tokenization/3-hf-tokenizer/README.md

 - `trie.add(word)` : Adds a word to the prefix tree.
 - `trie.split(text)`: Splits a text as a sequence of valid words (i.e present in the prefix tree) based on a longest-match strategy.

-To look at the other data stored, we'd need to move away from the parent class and actually go to the model-specific tokenizer.
+To look at the other attributes/data structures stored, we'd need to move away from the parent class and actually go to the model-specific tokenizer.
 Here, this is `GPT2Tokenizer`.
 Some of the attributes are:
 - `encoder` - Vocabulary, keeping token -> token_id mappings
 - `decoder` - Inverse of the `encoder`, keeping token_id -> token mappings
 - `bpe_ranks` - Mapping between merge rule `token_1 token_2` and priority/rank.
 Merges which happened earlier in training have a lower rank, and thus higher priority i.e these merges should happen earlier than later while tokenizing a string.

-There are some more details here.
-Let's quickly go over the summary for important methods, and then move to the detailed [walkthrough.ipynb](/3-hf-tokenizer/walkthrough.ipynb).
+There are some more details here, but left for later.
+Let's quickly go over the summary for important methods first.

 ## `__call__`
 Okay, so what happens when you do call `tokenizer(text)`?
 An example with `gpt2`: